Charter School Law

 4) Equitable funding

-Get the latest edition, the 14th annual Charter School Laws Across the States Ranking and Scorecard 2013 here.
+Get the latest Charter School Laws Across the States Rankings and Scorecard here.

 School Choice Law